FOSSBilling/FOSSBilling/README.md

 If you don't have Composer installed, or it's your first time using it, you probably should read Composer's [getting started guide](https://getcomposer.org/doc/00-intro.md).

-If you've already installed Composer, head over to the folder where you copied the content of the **"src"** folder, and run the following command to download the required packages to your web server:
+If you've already installed Composer, head over to the folder where you have extracted FOSSBilling, and run the following command to download the required packages to your web server:

 ```bash
 $ composer install